 " The site is in french, but I knew the table was recycled and repurposed...but from what?
 Ready for this?
 Repeat after me...a washing machine drum!
 Made by Isa also has more great repurposed and recycled projects that you'll want to see.
 And it seems as though the French have a thing for washing machine drums.
+After stumbling on these two tables, of course I was curious.
+I also have to include this little BBQ because it is so deliciously rustic in its natural environment.
 DIY : Ecofriend : Ecofriend - Promoting eco friendly lifestyle to save the environment.
 Eco friendly gardening tips Eco-friendly gardening is an easy way to grow a garden and be sensitive to the environment and wildlife around you as well.